Why Are My Nails Soft And Bendy?

 - Magnesium – Found in leafy greens, lentils, soybeans, chickpeas, nuts, seeds, whole grains, and potatoes.

-- Protein – Protein is important for so many of your healthy bodily functions – good sources of protein are: eggs, fish, chicken, pork, beef, beans, lentils, dairy, and quinoa.
+- Protein is essential for many of your healthy bodily functions.
+Good sources of protein include eggs, fish, chicken, pork, beef, beans, lentils, dairy products, and quinoa.

-- Vitamin C – Vitamin C is found in citrus fruits, sweet yellow peppers, kale, kiwis, broccoli, brussel sprouts, and strawberries.
+- Vitamin C – Vitamin C is found in citrus fruits, sweet yellow peppers, kale, kiwis, broccoli, brussels sprouts, and strawberries.

-- Zinc – A good sources of zinc are oysters, pumpkin seeds, hemp seeds, lamb, chickpeas, lentils, cashews, yogurt, mushrooms, spinach, avocado, and almonds.
+- Zinc – A good source of zinc is oysters, pumpkin seeds, hemp seeds, lamb, chickpeas, lentils, cashews, yoghurt, mushrooms, spinach, avocado, and almonds.

-As you can see, a well-rounded diet is extremely important when it comes to getting the right kind of nutrients to support healthy nails.
+As you can see, a well-rounded diet is crucial for obtaining the proper nutrients to support healthy nails.

-Your diet should include all food groups in moderation, and whole foods (rather than processed, nutrient-deficient foods) should be prioritized.
+Your diet should include all food groups in moderation, and whole foods (rather than processed, nutrient-deficient foods) should be prioritised.

-A diet that contains a wide range of lean meats, fish, eggs, vegetables, fruits, nuts, seeds, and whole grains is required.
-You can look into the Mediterranean diet for some recipe ideas because most Mediterranean diet recipes follow that framework.
+A diet that includes a wide variety of lean meats, fish, eggs, vegetables, fruits, nuts, seeds, and whole grains is recommended.

 Supplements

-In addition to these nutrients, you should consider upping your collagen intake.
+In addition to these nutrients, consider increasing your intake of collagen.

 Collagen is naturally produced in your body, but you can also get it from food and supplements.
-Collagen is very important for strong nails – it’s the building block that adds structure to your nails, skin, and hair.
+Collagen is essential for strong nails – it’s the building block that adds structure to your nails, skin, and hair.

-Other supplements you might want to look into are multivitamins that are specifically designed for hair, skin, and nails, such as this Viva Naturals Hair, Skin, and Nails formula.
+Other supplements you may want to consider are multivitamins specifically designed for hair, skin, and nails, such as the Viva Naturals Hair, Skin, and Nails formula.

 Non-Acetone Nail Polish Remover